Consensys/security-workshop-for-devs/README.md

 ### Exercise 3

 To ensure that no bugs make it into the code, it's useful to make security analysis a part of the deployment pipeline.
-In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try out Guardrails on a Truffle project, which should detect a couple of security issues.
-After brainstorming possible fixes for the issue(s) detected, we'll then proceed to exploit the issue and steal somne testnet ETH from the [CaptureTheEther Bank](https://capturetheether.com/challenges/miscellaneous/token-bank/).
+In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try out [Guardrails](https://www.guardrails.io) on a Truffle project which should detect a couple of security issues.
+After brainstorming possible fixes for the issue(s), we'll then proceed to exploit them to steal some testnet ETH from the [CaptureTheEther Bank](https://capturetheether.com/challenges/miscellaneous/token-bank/).

 ### Exercise 4

 Taklking about extra tricks: Mythril Classic can analyze smart contracts from many sources, including bytecode on the blockchain.
 In [exercise 4](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise4), we'll identify another type of vulnerability that has often been exploited in the past.
-We'll then show how to detect this vulnerability on the mainnet and auto-generate an exploit that extracts all the ETH from the vulnerable contract.
+We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the ETH from the vulnerable contract.

-Top top things off, we'll deploy a real-world instance of a vulnerable contract for our valued participants to exploit.
+Now it's mini-CTF time!
+We'll deploy a real-world contract instance with a similar vulnerability.
+Whoever exploits it first is not only awesome, but also wins 0.1337 ETH to buy Pizza with.

 ### Exercise 5